 I’ve had a lot of gardeners tell me they don’t feed because their soil is “good”.
 (Doug goes speechless when this happens)

-In a container, I try to feed at least twice a week during the height of the harvest season to keep the plant growing and producing well.
+In a container, I try to feed at least once a week during the height of the harvest season to keep the plant growing and producing well.

 A weekly feeding earlier in the season is fine.
 In our greenhouses when we were growing commercial tomatoes, I used to feed every time I watered (daily) with a weak solution of fertilizer so the plants were never nutrition-starved.